Consumer medicine information

 Missed dose.

-If a patient misses a dose of Calquence by more than 3 hours, instruct the patient to take the next dose at its regularly scheduled time.
+If a patient misses a dose of Calquence by more than 3 hours, they should take the next dose at its regularly scheduled time.
 Extra tablets of Calquence should not be taken to make up for a missed dose.

 Dose adjustments.